svitlanamidianko/software-engineering-learning/session10_1/README.md

 SQL injection attack which will list all the tables.
 Now write an attack which will list all columns within a given table.

-### 2. Try an SQL Injection Hack

-It's time to give SQL Injection a shot using the '' OR ''='' SQL trick.
-Here's a hack to try at https://sqlzoo.net/hack/ to see if you can successfully gain access to a user's account.

-Walk through each of the tutorials to try to gain access to a user's account, then post something on the forum if you are able to!

 ### 3. Multiple User Kanban